Please find below a variety of resources to support learning at home during this uncertain time. I hope you find these useful.

 Introducing the text:

 Share the text with your family highlighting the main aspects.
-How is the style of this book different?

 Using the text answer the following questions.